jreisstudio/stopflyingblindgame/README.md

 6. If you have more than 1 group in the room ask them to present the sketched model to the others that will take note about what's being shared and will debrief a little bit more upon their very own sketched model.
 That's round 3.

-7. Finalize the dynamic with this important awareness:   " "Essentially, all models are wrong, but some are useful." - George E.P.
+7. Finalize the dynamic with this important awareness:   " Essentially, all models are wrong, but some are useful." - George E.P.
 Box